balthier82/queryconnector/help/Examples.md

 ###Scripting Example

-This script can be used inside a Basic macro:
+This script can be used inside a Basic macro to update all the query of the actually opened document:

 ```vbnet
 qc = CreateUnoService("com.meserico.QueryConnectorService")